 Step 1: Tile Choice and Height

 First things first, you need to pick the right tile for you.
 A rectangular tile is the ideal shape because of its size and length.
 Our Poitiers collection has a beautiful selection of 300 x 75mm wall tiles that will work perfectly for a herringbone pattern, they also come in a wide choice of colour options that fit into both modern and traditional style spaces.
-Our Crackle and Arles wall tiles also work perfectly in the same instance, adding a decorative and textured finish.
+Our Alba and Arles wall tiles also work perfectly in the same instance, adding a decorative and textured finish.

 At this early stage when choosing your tile it’s important to check that the tile’s height is divisible by its width, otherwise the effect won’t work as well.
 If you are worried about how this may look when laid, it is always recommended to dry lay your herringbone tile pattern first, whether you’re working with floors or walls.
 Dry laying will ensure that you are getting the positioning correct before you start installing.